crystallljjj/krafwerk/README.md

    ![image](https://github.com/crystallljjj/krafwerk/assets/14128797/eb8a0a86-8c49-40be-9270-5cf5e01fc9d9)

-  5. Evaluation
-   After the testing above, it shows that 'type', 'model', 'drive' and 'fuel' are the most important factors affecting the used car price.
-   All the features above will lead user to select one type of car.
-When the type of car is selected, 'year', 'manufacturer', 'condition' , 'paint_color' and all other factors will affect the price of the car.

   **Conclusion**

      Based on previous analysis, for a customer who wants to purchase a used car, we have some outcomes below: